ryusudol/Unlearning-Comparator/README.md

 # Machine Unlearning Comparator

-A visualization tool for comparing different machine unlearning methods and evaluating their effectiveness through privacy attacks.
+A visualization tool for evaluating machine unlearning methods using metrics and privacy attacks.
+Compare different unlearning approaches and assess their effectiveness through comprehensive analysis.

 ## Demo